naga-suresh9/nagasuresh_RISC-V-SoC-VSD_Week_0/README.md

-# My Journey in the RISC-V SoC Tapeout Program
+# Journey for the RISC-V- Program

 Welcome!
 This repository documents my progress and key takeaways as I participate in the **VLSI System Design (VSD) RISC-V System-on-Chip (SoC) Tapeout Program**.
 My objective is to record each phase of the journey — from digital logic design all the way to the final physical layout.